Practice with me online

 A restorative yoga class typically involves only five or six poses, supported by props that allow you to completely relax and rest.
 Held for 5 minutes or more, restorative poses include light twists, seated forward folds, and gentle backbends.
 Restorative yoga balances a fast lifestyle and has an enormous capacity to heal physical and mental symptoms that are stress related, and as we know, many diseases these days are stress related.

 Ever notice how soothing a simple sigh can be at the end of a long day?
 There are a variety of breathing techniques that are known to reduce stress, aid in digestion, improve sleep, and cool you down and heat you up.
 In yoga, we refer to this breath work as pranayama which translates to the extension of life force.
 Research shows that a regular practice of controlled breathing can decrease the effects of stress on the body and increase overall physical and mental health.

 Using balls and other props this myofascia release class will help to enhance the body’s natural healing capabilities through gentle stretching of the connective tissue, or fascia, that surrounds muscles and organs.
 Injuries, inflammation and even poor posture can put pressure on nerves and muscles causing chronic pain.
 By targeting areas of the body with balls and rollers you get to experience flushing and compression to help release stored tension.

-Using the Using the Katonah Yoga methodology a one-on-one class will begin with a body reading and then a class will be sequenced to best serve your needs.
+Using the Katonah Yoga methodology, a one-on-one class will begin with a body reading and then a session will be sequenced to best serve your needs.
 The benefits of a private class will help restore and increase optimum health and vitality.
 They will be organised around your unique needs and schedule.

 Private classes are ideal for working with injuries, older students and those with limited mobility; and also if you are serious about your yoga journey and want to go deeper.